 Friendship I: The 4 levels of friendships and what they mean

-The combination of introspection and retrospection is a kicker foundation for lifetime of teachings.
-It is only now in my big age, that I’m coming to learn of this.
-Particularly, about the 4 levels of friendships and what they mean.
+Introspection and retrospection can be the best foundation for a lifetime of teachings.
+It is only now at my big age that I’m coming to learn of this.
+Lately, I’ve been practicing these two concepts and I’m in awe of what I established.

 I’ve always had the understanding that friends do everything together.
-In my junior high school years, I had the most amazing friends, who not only affirmed this notion but also that friends think the same way, like the same things, want the same things in life, and are completely co-dependent of each other.
+In my junior high school I had the most amazing friends, who not only affirmed this notion of doing things together – but also made me believe that friends think the same way, like the same things, want the same things in life, and are completely co-dependent of each other.

-We grew up under a parenting system that didn’t teach positive sisterhood.
-The amount of times I was told friends are snakes, it’s no wonder we fear getting too close and vulnerable with one another.
+But I didn’t know this because we grew up under a parenting system that didn’t teach positive sisterhood.
+I mean, the amount of times I was told things like “you think these little friends of yours care about you?””you think they’re going to be there for you” etc. It’s not a wonder that we fear getting too close and vulnerable with one another.

-That friendship is about a mutual exchange of respect, care, support, and love.
+For now, we are on journeys of discovery.
+I am on a journey of discovery.
+And I like where it is going.
+I like that I’m leaning that friendships are more than all the fluff, and the shiny things.
+I like that I’m learning that friendships are about a mutual exchange of respect, care, support, and love.
 That it is about sharing fun and cool experiences, the same way it is about sharing the difficult experiences.

 See, although I’m hella opinionated, I’m also painfully introverted.
-There have been numerous occasions where I wanted to say something but ended up not doing so, mostly because I wanted to “keep the peace”, heard that one before?
+There have been numerous occasions where I would let things slide because I wanted to “keep the peace.”

-And that is a result of, being told I am aggressive in the way I speak and being surrounded by people who are comfortable speaking over me.
-More often than not, I end up checking out of conversations altogether.
+But all of that is a result of being told I am aggressive in the way that I speak as well as being surrounded by people who are comfortable speaking over me.
+More often than not, I end up checking out of conversations altogether because of this.

 - Level 1 friend – This is a person who knows you, in and out.
 They are your go-to with any huge life-changing decision or story in your life, be it positive or negative.